12 Good Reasons To Test Websites

 11. To make sure there are no spelling or grammar errors

 Nobody likes spelling errors when viewing a website, even minor ones.
-But when you've read every word on every page of your own site it can be hard to see the wood for the trees.
+It gives a bad impression of the business overall.
+But when you've read every word on every page of your own site several times over it can be hard to see the wood for the trees.

 A regular spelling and grammar check across the whole of your website helps to eradicate any errors that creep in from time to time and make sure everything is double checked.